Exploring Bugis Market (Bugis Street)

 Bugis Village also known as Bugis Street Market is a good place for tourists and locals alike to pick up a souvenir or two such as fridge magnets and keychains.
-It is not a flea market, but more of the street's night market concept stores with fixed price.
+It is not a flea market, but more of the street's night market concept stores with fixed price,though you can also bargain for higher value items like a luggage bag.

 Bugis market